robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 # Explain CSS Sprites, and how you would implement them on a page or site.
 Combines multiple images into one larger image.
 It's a commonly used technique for icons.
 Images are extracted from the larger sprite using `background-image`, `background-position`, and `backgorund-size` properties.

+# How would you approach fixing browser-specific styling issues?
+- After identifying the issue and the offending browser, use a separate style sheet that only loads when that specific browser is being used.
+This requires SSR though.
+- Use a library like bootstrap that already handles this for you.
+- Use autoprefixer to automatically add vendor prefixes.
+- Use reset CSS or normalize CSS.
+- Many css transpilation libraries, like PostCSS, already handle this for you.